 In other words do not use first person pronouns: We, our, us, I, my, me... in press releases.

-Press releases should not be written in first person “we” format, because readers will assume that events are being put on by the Valley Gay Press or the VGP’s parent organization, PA Diversity Network.
+Press releases should not be written in first person “we” format, because readers will assume that events are being put on by the Valley Gay Press or the VGP’s parent organization, the Bradbury-Sullivan LGBT Community Center.
 Press releases written in first person will have to be edited and changed by VGP editors.
 This means your press release will be altered, possibly in an unwanted or confusing way.